jessfraz/hashtag-pull/README.md

 ### Twitter and Vine Hashtag Feed
-Get all twitter and vine posts with a certain hashtag, print the feed, and save to a database for future use.
+Get all Twitter and Vine posts with a certain hashtag, print the feed, and save to a database for future use.
 See working [example](http://junit.co/twitter-vine/).

 ## How it works
 - Searches Twitter for images with the hashtag and saves them to the database.